PhD Architectural History and Theory. The Martin Centre for Architectural and Urban Studies, University of Cambridge, 1993

 Kevin Nute is an architectural theorist, designer and educator.
 He currently teaches architectural design studios and courses in spatial ordering, building types, Japanese architecture and urbanism, and time in built space.
 He began his career at the University of Nottingham, where he won the Shimeld and East Midlands Royal Institute of British Architects President’s design prizes before going on to work in architectural practices in London, Hong Kong and Singapore.
 He earned his doctorate at the Martin Centre for Architectural and Urban Studies at the University of Cambridge, and prior to joining the University of Oregon he was a part-time lecturer at Cambridge and an associate professor of architecture at a national university in Japan.

-His latest book, Naturally Animated Architecture (London: World Scientific, 2108) demonstrates how the movements of the sun, wind and rain can be used to improve the well-being of people in buildings while raising their awareness of sustainable living practices.
-Scannable augmented reality codes embedded in the print edition’s photographs enable more than fifty video and audio clips of natural indoor animation to be accessed using a smart phone.
+His latest book, Naturally Animated Architecture (2018), demonstrates how the movements of the sun, wind and rain can be used to improve the well-being of people in buildings while raising public awareness of sustainable living practices.
+Augmented reality codes embedded in the print edition’s photographs enable more than fifty video and audio clips of natural indoor animation to be accessed using a smart phone.
 This new mode of architectural monograph is available in hardback from WorldScientic.com, and as an eBook from Amazon,Rakuten Kobo and the Apple i-Book Store.
-The eBook edition of Naturally Animated Architecture won the 2018 Digital Book World Award for Architecture.
-A selection of videos from the book can be seen at vitalarchitecture.org
+The eBook edition of Naturally Animated Architecture won the 2018 Digital Book World Award in architecture.
+A selection of videos from the book can also be seen at vitalarchitecture.org

-Professor Nute’s paper co-authored with psychologist Zhuo Job Chen, "Temporal Cues in Built Environments," received the 2018 Constructed Environment International Award for Excellence from The International Journal of the Constructed Environment.
-He is currently working on four new books, all of which are under contract with publishers and due to be published before the end of 2022: Here This Now: Traditional Japanese Architecture and the Experience of Being (2021); Building Time: Temporal Cues in Built Spaces (2022); Frank Lloyd Wright and Japan Revisited (2020); and Japanese Architecture in the Western Mind: Myth and Reality (2021).
+Professor Nute’s recent paper with psychologist Zhuo Job Chen, "Temporal Cues in Built Environments," received the 2018 Constructed Environment International Award for Excellence.
+He is currently working on four new books: Here This Now: Traditional Japanese Architecture and the Uniqueness of Being (2021); Building Time: Temporal Cues in Built Spaces (2022); Frank Lloyd Wright and Japan Revisited (2020); and Japanese Architecture in the Western Mind: Myth and Reality (2021).